2022 Tampa Bay Buccaneers season: Week 2: at New Orleans Saints

 The fourth quarter began with Tampa Bay driving.
 The Saints forced a three-and-out, but were flagged for Too Many Men on the Field during the punt, and Tampa Bay got a free first down.
 Facing 3rd-and-5 at their own 29, Brady's pass attempt to Scotty Miller fell incomplete.
 After the play, an argument broke out on the field, which escalated into a melee.
 Marshon Lattimore exchanged heated words with Tom Brady, then traded shoves with Leonard Fournette.
 Mike Evans tackled Lattimore to the turf and a fight between the two teams ensued.
 It was the second such altercation between Evans and Lattimore, after a previous one in 2017.
 Both Evans and Lattimore were ejected, the penalties offset.
 Jake Camarda's punt went off the side of his foot and netted only 26 yards.

 Jameis Winston threw deep to Chris Olave, but was picked off by Jamel Dean in the endzone.
 The turnover appeared to spark the Buccaneers, as they drove 80 yards in 9 plays for the game's first touchdown.
 Brady found Breshad Perriman in the right corner of the endzone for a 28-yard touchdown pass and a 10–3 lead.
 Two plays later, Winston threw another interception, again picked off by Jamel Dean.
 The turnover led to a Succop field goal, and a 13–3 lead with 5:55 left in regulation.

 Mike Edwards picked off Jameis Winston, his third straight interception thrown, and ran it back 68 yards for a touchdown to take control of the game with 4:23 to go.
-The Buccaneers held on for a 20–10 victory, and started 2–0 for the second season in a row.
+The Buccaneers held on for a 20–10 victory, started 2–0 for the second season in a row, and scored their first win over the Saints since week 1 of the 2018 season.
 One day after the game, Mike Evans was suspended by the league for one game for his role in the altercation with Marshon Lattimore.